zenv-dev/zenv-dev/README.md

 # Hey, I'm Vlad 👋

-Frontend Developer with 10 years of experience, specializing in **Vue.js**.
+Frontend Developer with 10 years of experience in web development, specializing in **Vue.js**.
 I build web applications and adapt quickly to different tech stacks.

 ## 🛠️ Tech Stack